Psychedelic/plug-docs/docs/build-an-app-examples/plug-auth-nns.md

 }
 ```

-Once the agent is instantianted the property `agent` is populated in the window Plug object (e.g. `window.ic.plug.agent`).
+Once the agent is instantianted, the property `agent` is populated in the window Plug object (e.g. `window.ic.plug.agent`).

 For the available methods, see the public methods in the **@dfinity/agent** [HTTP](https://github.com/dfinity/agent-js/blob/main/packages/agent/src/agent/http/index.ts) implementation source-code.

 !!!
 Important

-    The version used in the Plug extension might be [differ](https://github.com/Psychedelic/plug-inpage-provider/blob/d64123c/package.json#L59), so make sure you check the versions in the production versions in use.
+    The version used in the Plug extension might [differ](https://github.com/Psychedelic/plug-inpage-provider/blob/d64123c/package.json#L59), so make sure you check the versions in the production versions in use.

 ## Create an actor 🧑‍🎨

+To make interactions to the target NNS/UI Canister we need an [Actor](https://sdk.dfinity.org/docs/language-guide/actors-async.html).

 Open the `app.js` to edit the body of `onButtonPress`.

-To make interactions to the target NNS/UI Canister we need an [Actor](https://sdk.dfinity.org/docs/language-guide/actors-async.html), which represents the Canister we want to interact with via the [Candid](https://sdk.dfinity.org/docs/candid-guide/candid-concepts.html) (interface description language).
-Here's an example of the NNS/UI Candid [file](https://github.com/dfinity/nns-dapp/blob/cd755b8/canisters/nns_ui/nns_ui.did).
+The `Actor` represents the Canister we want to interact with via the [Candid](https://sdk.dfinity.org/docs/candid-guide/candid-concepts.html) (interface description language).
+Here's an example for the NNS/UI Candid [file](https://github.com/dfinity/nns-dapp/blob/cd755b8/canisters/nns_ui/nns_ui.did).

-When calling we pass the following arguments:
+When calling `createActor` we pass the following arguments:

 - The Canister Id
-- The Interface Factory
+- The Interface Factory (a function that creates the IDL object)

 Once instantiated, we get an Actor object as the return value.